barchewbacca/venues-app/README.md

 - Add preloader for the page load and all the async calls;
 - Implement pagination/loadmore;
+- Add predictive search field with locations;
+- Add map with results;
 - Add filtering by open status;
 - Add sorting by distance/popular;